razvand/docs/content/en/community/hackathons/2022-06-aachen/a-look-inside/index.md

 Similarly, `qemu-guest` is a wrapper script [used internally by `kraft`](https://github.com/unikraft/kraft/blob/staging/scripts/qemu-guest).
 We'll use it as well to run the application.

-**If, at any point of this tutorial, something doesn't work, or you want a quick check, see the reference solution in `sol/02-adding-filesystems/` folder in the session directory.**
+**If, at any point of this tutorial, something doesn't work, or you want a quick check, see the reference solution in `sol/02-adding-filesystems/` folder in the session directory (`~/docs/content/en/community/hackathons/2022-06-aachen/a-look-inside/`).**

 ### Using the Manual Approach